r00txtr/L34rn-D3V0PS/article-creation/2.Ansible/Lab-3.1.md

-# Lab 3.2: Installing Ansible
+# Lab 3.1: Preparation of Lab Environment

 In this lab, you will learn how to install and configure **Ansible** on a controller node and set up an inventory to manage other nodes in your network.
 Ansible is a powerful automation tool that allows you to manage servers and applications at scale using simple YAML configuration files.
 By the end of this lab, you will have installed Ansible, set up an inventory, and verified communication with your managed nodes.